Broad Chalke Information

 THE EDITORIAL TEAM TELEPHONE CONTRIBUTIONS

-Hannah Bell 01722 780752 Written copy must be with one of us by 5pm on the 24th of the month, apart from the January and March editions (17th December & 17th February) although the earlier we receive it, the better!
+Written copy must be with one of us by 5pm on the 24th of the month, apart from the January edition (14th December) although the earlier we receive it, the better!
 Email your contributions to .
 Please do tell us your news, your views, photos, club reports, sports results, meetings, reviews, stories, etc. (The Editors reserve the right to edit ALL contributions.)
 Cheques for ads & donations MUST be made payable to Broadsheet Management please.
+Hannah Bell

 (Distribution)

-ADVERTISING RATES FREE Charity Functions in Broad Chalke
+ADVERTISING RATES per issue FREE Charity Functions in Broad Chalke

 PLEASE NOTE: AD SIZE CANNOT BE GUARANTEED NOR INSERTION INTO CONSECUTIVE PUBLICATIONS.
 THE BROADSHEET IS DELIVERED FREE TO EVERY HOUSE IN BROAD CHALKE.